-The "DOT" symbol certifies a tire manufacturer's compliance with U.S. Department of Transportation tire safety standards.
+The "DOT" symbol certifies tire manufacturer's compliance with U.S. Department of Transportation tire safety standards.
 Next to the symbol is the tire identification or "serial number."
 The first two characters identify the plant where the tire was manufactured.
 The next two characters reflect the tire size.
-The following one to four digits may be used at the tire manufacturer's discretion as a descriptive code.
+The following one to four digits may be used at the tire manufacturer's option as a descriptive code.
 The last three characters are numbers identifying the week and year of manufacture.
-(Example: "025" means second week of the year of decade, e.g.: 1995, 1985, etc.) For the 1990-1999 decade MICHELIN® brand tires are marked with a triangle pointing to the last three numeric characters.
-Tires produced after July 2000 have an additional digit to identify a given decade.
+(Example: "025" means second week of the year of decade, e.g.: 1995, 1985, etc.) Tires produced after July 2000 have an additional digit to identify a given decade.
 For example, 2800 means the tire was produced during the 28th week of 2000; 0201 during the 2nd week of 2001.
 If the last digits of your DOT number contain three numeric characters and are not marked with a triangle, consult a qualified tire professional to determine the year of manufacture.